-If the apostle would keep trusting God-for strength, courage, peace, and contentment, God would give him success.
-He was sure that God would take care of him if he would choose to trust Him.
-The Holy Spirit had enlightened him to know the difference between wants and needs-something we can learn by keeping our trust on God.
+He knew that if he would keep trusting God-for strength, courage, peace, and contentment, God would give him success.
+He was sure that God would take care of him.
+The Holy Spirit had enlightened him to know the difference between wants and needs-something we also should learn.

-Each morning we ask God to reveal any attitude in our heart that is not in accordance with His will, and for the ability to make corrections in direction or changes in attitude.
+Each morning we ask God to reveal any attitude in our heart that is not in accordance with His will, and asking Him for the ability to make corrections in direction or changes in attitude.
 1 John 2:17 "The world is passing away, and the lust of it; but he who does the will of God abides forever."

 It is not the will of God to keep accumulating more things and to keep stockpiling more possessions-with no thought of who could use the extra we have.
-Jesus said-Matthew 6:32-33 ("After all these things do the Gentiles seek:) for your heavenly Father knoweth that ye have need of all these things.
+Matthew 6:32-33 ("After all these things do the Gentiles seek:) for your heavenly Father knoweth that ye have need of all these things.
 But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you."

-Our Christian duty is to keep trusting God in faith-then He provides our needs of the moment.
+It is our Christian duty to keep trusting God in faith-He then provides our needs of the moment.
 No matter what our present situation may be, there is no need to worry-but there is a faith to apply.

-If we will trust Him in faith, God will prove faithful to His promise.
-Outward circumstances are to have no effect on our inner contentment.
+If we will trust Him in faith, God will prove faith-ful to His promise.
+Outward circumstances should not effect on our inner contentment.

 Those with the most things are generally the most unhappy.
 They do not know the secret because they have not read the Book.
-More money does not equal more contentment.
+More money does not result in more contentment.
 Most people think that God does not actually provide things today, but the believer in Christ has faith in God that He will provide all that is needed-and more.

-Jesus said this about eternal life-He said to "Sell," and "give to the poor," because this would Luke 12:33 "Provide purses for yourselves that will not wear out, a treasure in heaven that will not be exhausted."
+Jesus said to "Sell," and "give to the poor," because this would Luke 12:33 "Provide purses for yourselves that will not wear out, a treasure in heaven that will not be exhausted."
 He added "Where your treasure is," there your heart is 34.
-Accepting His advice means we are trusting God each day.
+Accepting His advice is what trusting God is all about.
 What we do with our treasure shows the attitude of our heart.